Pentagon hands Microsoft $10B ‘war cloud’ deal, snubs Amazon

-SAN FRANCISCO (AP) — The Pentagon has awarded Microsoft a $10 billion cloud computing contract, snubbing the early front-runner Amazon, whose participation drew criticism from President Donald Trump, among others.
+SAN FRANCISCO (AP) — The Pentagon awarded Microsoft a $10 billion cloud computing contract, snubbing early front-runner Amazon, whose competitive bid drew criticism from President Donald Trump and its business rivals.

-Bidding for the huge project, known as the Joint Enterprise Defense Infrastructure, or JEDI, pitted leading tech titans Microsoft, Amazon, Oracle and IBM against one another.
+Bidding for the huge project, known as Joint Enterprise Defense Infrastructure, or JEDI, pitted leading tech titans Microsoft, Amazon, Oracle and IBM against one another.

-The giant contract has attracted more attention than most, sparked by speculation early in the process that Amazon would be awarded the deal.
+The giant contract has attracted more attention than most, sparked by speculation early in the process that Amazon would be the sole winner of the deal.
 Tech giants Oracle and IBM pushed back with their own bids and also formally protested the bidding process last year.

 Oracle later challenged the process in federal court, but lost.

 Trump waded into the fray in July, saying that the administration would "take a very long look" at the process, saying he had heard complaints.
 Trump has frequently expressed his ire for Amazon and founder Jeff Bezos, who also owns the Washington Post.
-He said at the time he had heard from companies that the contract "wasn't competitively bid."
+At the time, he said other companies told him that the contract "wasn't competitively bid."

+Defense Secretary Mark Esper recused himself from the controversial bidding process earlier this week, citing a conflict of interest because his son works for one of the companies that originally bid.

 The JEDI system will store and process vast amounts of classified data, allowing the U.S. military to use artificial intelligence to speed up its war planning and fighting capabilities.

+A cloud strategy document unveiled by the Defense Department last year called for replacing the military's "disjointed and stove-piped information systems" with a commercial cloud service "that will empower the warfighter with data and is critical to maintaining our military's technological advantage."

-The Department of Defense emphasized in an announcement that the process was fair and followed procurement guidelines.
+The Pentagon emphasized in an announcement that the process was fair and followed procurement guidelines.
 It noted that over the past two years, it has awarded more than $11 billion in ten separate cloud-computing contracts, and said the JEDI award "continues our strategy of a multi-vendor, multi-cloud environment."

-The statement appeared designed to address previous criticism about awarding such a large deal to one company.
+The latter statement appeared designed to address previous criticism about awarding such a large deal to one company.

+The deal is a major win for Microsoft's cloud business Azure, which has long been playing catch-up to Amazon's market leading Amazon Web Services.
+Microsoft said it was preparing a statement.

 Over the last year, Microsoft has positioned itself as a friend to the U.S. military.
 President Brad Smith wrote last fall that Microsoft has long supplied technology to the military and would continue to do so, despite pushback from employees.